 Cardboard bobbins are cheaper and easier to write on, but can get torn up over time.
-Plastic is sturdier but written numbers can rub off and stickers can get lost over time.
-I like to tape my skein numbers on.
+Plastic is sturdier, but written numbers can rub off.
+Meanwhile, stickers tend to get lost over time.
+Instead, I like to tape my skein numbers on.
 If you’d like to see how I do it, I wrote a post on how to label plastic bobbins.

 Thread Organization Boxes

 You’ve probably seen these plastic storage boxes at your local craft shop.
 You can even find similar boxes in sports stores for fishing tackle.
 They’re pretty common and most stitchers who bobbin their thread will have at least a couple.
 I’ve got 8. 😉

 Some come with bobbins, others are larger and double sided.